levkk/rwf/README.md

 ## Quick start

-To add Rwf to your stack, create a Rust binary application and add `rwf` and `tokio` to your dependencies:
+To add Rwf to your stack, create a Rust binary application and add `rwf` to your dependencies:

 ```bash
 cargo add rwf